 included with the mail ballot materials.

-- A HSC member in good standing is an individual whose dues are
+- A Club member in good standing is an individual whose dues

 - A member who is an elected officer may not be suspended or

 expelled by the Executive Committee.

 - All events and competitions held by the Club will be governed

 by rules and regulations approved by affiliated organizations and

 applicable regulating bodies where required.
 The rules and